MicrosoftDocs/customer-voice/cv-docs/send-survey.md

 # Send a survey to get responses

-After your survey is ready, send it to your respondents and collect their feedback.
+After your survey is ready, go to the **Send** tab, and send it to your respondents for collecting their feedback.
 You can send your survey in the following ways:

 - **Email**: Send the survey link by using the built-in email capability.